+Γ administration of mult

-admission of guilt
+TUOD admission of guilt

 EHCP Education and health care plan, a plan

 outlining the education, health and social

 care needs of a child with additional needs

 ETE Education, training or employment

 EHE Electively home educated, children who are

 formally recorded as being educated at

 home and do not attend school

 EOTAS Education other than at school, children

 who receive their education away from a

 mainstream school setting

 FTE First Time Entrant.
-A child who receives
+A child who receives a

-a statutory criminal justice outcome for
+statutory criminal justice outcome for the

-the first time (youth caution, youth
+first time (youth caution, youth conditional

-conditional caution, or court disposal
+caution, or court disposal

 HMIP Her Majesty Inspectorate of Probation.
 An

 independent arms-length body who inspect

 Youth Justice services and probation

-HOD services
+services

 HSB Harmful sexual behaviour, developmentally

 inappropriate sexual behaviour by children,

-which is harmful to another child or adult, or themselves
+which is harmful to another child or adult,

+or themselves

 JAC Junior Attendance Centre

 MAPPA Multi agency public protection arrangements

 MFH Missing from Home

 NRM National Referral Mechanism.
 The national

-INKIVI framework for identifying and referring
+framework for identifying and referring

 potential victims of modern slavery in order

 to gain help to support and protect them

 OOCD Out-of-court disposal.
-All recorded
+All recorded disposals

-disposals where a crime is recorded, an
+where a crime is recorded, an outcome

-outcome delivered but the matter is not sent
+delivered but the matter is not sent to court

-to court
+Outcome 22/24 An informal disposal available value of the

 Outcome 22/21 An informal disposal, available where the

 child does not admit the offence, but they

 undertake intervention to build strengths to

-minimise the possibility of further offending
+Over represented shildren minimise the possibility of further offending

 Over-represented children Appearing in higher numbers than the local

-or national average
+DIII or national average

 RHI Return home Interviews.
 These are

+RHI Return home Interviews.
+These are interviews completed after a child has been

-interviews completed after a child has been
+Return home Interviews.
+These are interviews completed after a child has been reported missing

-reported missing

-SLCN Speech, Language and communication
+RHI Return home Interviews.
+These are interviews completed after a child has been reported missing Speech, Language and communication

-070 needs

-STC Secure training centre
+Return home Interviews.
+These are interviews completed after a child has been reported missing

-SCH Secure children's home

-Young adult We define a young adult as someone who

-is 18 or over.
-For example, when a young

-adult is transferring to the adult probation
+SCH Secure children's home Young adult We define a young adult as someone who is 18 or over.
+For example, when a young adult is transferring to the adult probation service.

-VIE service.

 YJS Youth Justice Service.
-This is now the

-preferred title for services working with

-children in the youth justice system.
+This is now the preferred title for services working with children in the youth justice system.
 This

 reflects the move to a child first approach

 YOI Young offender institution

 MACE Multi Agency Child Exploitation

-000 Out of Court
+00C Out of Court

 SYV Serious Youth Violence

 CIN Child In Need

-CP Child Protection
+СР Child Protection

 YJP Youth Justice Partnership

-GRAFT Child Exploitation Intervention Team
+GRAFT Child Exploitation Intervention Team in NEL

-in NEL

 OYS Outreach Youth Service

-WAWY We Are With You - targeted substance
+WAWY We Are With You - targeted substance misuse service working with children and young people

-misuse

-service working with children and young

-people

-CMARS Children's Multi-Agency Resilience &
+CMARS Children's Multi-Agency Resilience & Safeguarding Board

-V.15 Safeguarding Board

 YJB Youth Justice Board

 RJ Restorative Justice

-Safer Internal community safety team in North
+Safer Internal community safety team in North East Lincolnshire

-East Lincolnshire

 IOM Integrated Offender Management

 ICS Integrated Care System

 HCV Humber Coast and Vale

 KPI Key Performance Indicator